It was like déjà vu all over again.

 And I realized why it all looked so familiar.
 I had been there before.

-Yes, the Funky Hostel & Apartments (I stayed in the hostel, not the apartments) was where I sought refuge when I visited Riga the first time.
+Yes, the Funky Hostel & Apartments (I stayed in the hostel, not the apartments) was the same Riga hostel where I sought refuge when I visited the first time.
 The only difference in my stay the second time around?
 I had the extra luxury of a private room – with a full-size bed!

 Everything I enjoyed about the hostel on my first visit had not changed and I found it very easy to feel right at home.